Chapter 8: Is this a good business?

 Banks – low returns and lots of gearing

-However, if you want a starker example of how leverage juices up returns to shareholders then look no further than a bank during the last decade or so.
+However, if you want a starker example of how to leverage juices up returns to shareholders then look no further than a bank during the early 2000s and how this became a big problem during the financial crisis of 2008.

 On the basis of cold, hard numbers, banks aren’t really that profitable at all.
 They have very low returns on their assets.
 The only way that they have been able to make acceptable returns on equity in the past is by having lots of gearing.